openstates/api-v3/README.md

 # Open States API v3

-This repository contains the code responsible for v3 of the Open States API, currently in beta.
+This repository contains the code responsible for v3 of the Open States API.

 Report API Issues at https://github.com/openstates/issues/